JiaziChen111/Ch_Synthetic/README.md

 	Delete all of the delimiters
 - Add the file back and finish the merge: git add --all followed by git merge --continue To abort the merge: git merge --abort

 - Save all your commits by sending them to the remote repository (your branch <branchname> in GitHub): git push Always commit before pushing or pulling
-	You can push all your branches to the remote repository, or only some of them
+	You can push all your branches to the remote repository, or only some of them To push just a single branch (and no other branches) nor the master: git checkout <branchname> followed by git push origin <branchname>
+	Alternatively: "git push HEAD" to push only currently checked-out branch Note that you need to checkout to <branchname> (be in that branch) because if you are on master it would try to push the local master branch to the remote <branchname>.
+If you want to not have to checkout first you would have to do "git push origin <branchname>:<branchname>"

 - IN GitHub.com refresh, go to your branch <branchname> and click the green button 'Compare, review, create a pull request', which will show your changes in green.
 This is also useful to understand some conflicts
 - Create a pull request for other people to peer review the changes by clicking the green button 'Create Pull Request'
 - After typing title and comments, click the green button 'Send pull request'